SMI/dicompixelanon/doc/dicom_redact.md

 * from a list provided in a CSV file, for example the output from `pydicom_images.py` running OCR on DICOM files
-* from a list stored in a database, for example the output from `dcmaudio.py` with manually marked-up DICOM files
+* from a list stored in a database, for example the output from `dcmaudit.py` with manually marked-up DICOM files, or from `dicom_ocr.py`
-* from a set of regions defined in an UltraSound DICOM
+* from a set of regions defined in the metadata of an UltraSound DICOM

 It should be noted that all of these tools can be used standalone or in conjunction with other tools, for example you can use CTP and/or pydicom-deid as well.

+## Preserving non-PII text

+The purpose of redaction is to remove PII, but some text rectangles may contain no PII and in fact may be worth keeping, so this tool has an allow-list to preserve specific fragments of text.
+The allow- list is currently a set of regular expressions which is read from a text file in `$SMI_ROOT/data/dicompixelanon/ocr_whitelist_regex.txt` If the text in a rectangle exactly matches the regex then the rectangle is not redacted.

+## High-bit overlays

 This tool also has the ability to remove any overlays which are embedded in the high-bits of the image pixels.
 The normal CTP anonymisation